hex-ci/vite-plugin-virtual-html-template/README.md

 HTML template for vite app, support flexible virtual URL.

-The idea and part of the code for this plugin comes from [vite-plugin-html-template](https://github.com/IndexXuan/vite-plugin-html-template).

 ## Motivation

 - Vite need html for entry file, which means we must have